gyselroth/balloon-client-desktop/CONTRIBUTING.md

-# Contribute to balloon web client
+# Contribute to balloon desktop client
 Did you find a bug or would you like to contribute a feature?
 You are certainly welcome to do so.
 Please always fill an [issue](https://github.com/gyselroth/balloon-client-desktop/issues/new) first to discuss the matter.
 Do not start development without an open issue otherwise we do not know what you are working on.